coecms/splitvar/README.md

 they are capable of serving.

 `splitvar` is a python program which can be used in a publishing pipeline to split aggregated model output into separate files by variale and time span.
+It examines attributes to find any dependent variables.

+## Program Invocation

-## Usage
+### Usage

 `splitvar` is  a command line program.
 Invoking with `-h` prints the help output explaining all the command line options: